Students must meet various health requirements according to Kentucky state regulations and Jefferson County Board of Education (JCBE) policy.

 Every JCPS student must have a current Kentucky State Immunization Certificate on file within two weeks after starting school.
-Students who enroll in Head Start or State-Funded Pre-K Programs must have a current Kentucky State Immunization Certificate on file prior to attending a JCPS school or riding on a JCPS bus, and students will not be placed without these forms.
+Students who enroll in State-Funded Pre-K Programs must have a current Kentucky State Immunization Certificate on file prior to attending a JCPS school or riding on a JCPS bus, and students will not be placed without these forms.

 - Kentucky Immunization Certificate

 - Religious Exemption Certificate

 Students need proof of a physical exam completed on a Kentucky Preventative Exam Form:

 - For placement in a Early Childhood.
 (Students must have a yearly physical exam.)

 - For kindergarten—if the student did not have one for early childhood within the last year.